Book a Consultation

 It is one of the sponsor’s and applicant’s obligations to ‘report changes in their circumstances’.

-The Department of Immigration requests the sponsor and the applicant to notify them immediately if the relationship breaks down or if the sponsor wishes to withdraw the sponsorship.
+The Department of Home Affairs requests the sponsor and the applicant to notify them immediately if the relationship breaks down or if the sponsor wishes to withdraw the sponsorship.

-Yes, the partner visa holders have full work rights in Australia.
+Yes, partner visa holders have full work rights in Australia.

 Eligibility is the most important step in determining whether a person may meet the legal criteria for a visa application and one consultation could save you money.